 Neha Singhal

-Neha Singhal is a Senior Resident Fellow and leads work in the area of Criminal Justice, and is researching on the criminalisation of drug use in India.
+Neha Singhal was a Senior Resident Fellow and led work in the area of Criminal Justice, and is researching on the criminalisation of drug use in India.
 She has authored the report titled “From Addict to Convict - The Working of The NDPS Act in Punjab”.
 She was the Deputy Director of the Death Penalty Research Project at NLU, Delhi.
 She has also taught courses on legal history and humanitarian law at NLU, Delhi, She graduated from the National Law School of India University in 2008 and completed her Masters in Criminal Justice from the University of Kent, Canterbury in 2010.

 Naveed Mehmood Ahmad